Architecture

 Virtual disks on HVMs and PV guests

-and tapdisk
+qemu-dm and tapdisk at startup

 When a VM starts, whether it is a HVM or a PV guest, it is always started as a HVM.
 So during the boot process, the device of the VM is emulated.
-The process for mapping a virtual device from a host to a guest is called qemu-dm
+The process for mapping a virtual device from a host to a guest is called qemu-dm.
+There is one instance per disk like tapdisk, another process used to read/write in a VHD file the disk data. qemu-dm reads and writes to a /dev/blktap/blktapX host device, which is created by tapdisk and is managed by a driver in Dom 0: blktap.

-device, it handles requests by reading them through a shared ring.
-The requests are consumed by reading or writing in the VHD file representing the disk of the VM, the libaio
+For each read/write in the VM disk, requests pass through an emulated driver, then qemu-dm and finally they are sent to blktap; since tapdisk is the creator/manager of the blktap device, it handles requests by reading them through a shared ring.
+The requests are consumed by reading or writing in the VHD file representing the disk of the VM, the libaio is used to access/modify the physical blocks.
+Finally tapdisk responds to qemu-dm by writing responses in the same ring.

 tapdisk & PV guests